 The Republic of North Macedonia (hereinafter North Macedonia), a land-locked, multiethnic country in south-eastern Europe, declared its independence in 1991, following the dissolution of the Socialist Federal Republic of Yugoslavia.
-It became a European Union candidate country in 2005 with a recommendation to open negotiations from 2009 and has been invited to join the North-Atlantic Treaty Organization.
-Both these processes are a foreign affairs priority for the country, but have stalled, initially due to the name dispute1 with Greece.
-As noted in several European Commission progress reports,2 this was compounded by fundamental rule of law issues.
-The government appointed in June 2017 continued the work of the working group regarding the drafting of a new Law on Prevention and Protection against Discrimination (Anti-Discrimination Law, ADL).
-This law was adopted in May 2019.3 Official domestic priorities remain the implementation4 of the Ohrid Framework Agreement (OFA),5 lowering unemployment rates6 and the fight against poverty.5
+It became a European Union candidate country in 2005 with a recommendation to open negotiations from 2009.
+North Macedonia joined the North-Atlantic Treaty Organization on 27 March 2020.
+Euro-Atlantic integration is a foreign affairs priority for the country.
+However, progress has stalled, initially due to the name dispute with Greece and most recently due to conditions imposed by Bulgaria around issues of history and identity.
+As noted in several European Commission progress reports, this was compounded by fundamental rule of law issues.
+However, since the 2017 change of Government, the situation has been improving, including regarding equality and non-discrimination issues.
+The domestic priorities stated in the program of the new Government which came to power in August 2020 are: 'integration into NATO and the EU, good neighbourly and inter-ethnic relations, internal cohesion, managing the coronavirus pandemic and new energy and determination to establish more dynamic economic growth, sustainable development, modern education, effective legal state and strong institutions'.5